mgbdd/opp-labs/README.md

-my parallel programming labs (unfortunately not all of them because part of them were written on nsu claster)
+my parallel programming labs (unfortunately not all of them because part of them were written on nsu cluster)